How Negligence Is Proven in Washington, DC Personal Injury Cases

 What Are the Elements of Negligence?

-Each personal injury claim is different, but negligence claims generally must meet the same four elements:
+Although every personal injury case is fact-specific, negligence claims are generally evaluated using the same four legal elements.

 How Do You Establish Negligence?